felixgondwe/anthropic_etsm/README.md

 ## 🤝 Contributing

-We welcome contributions that align with our values.
-Please ensure your contributions:
+We welcome contributions!
+Please ensure your contributions are:
-- **Act for the global good**: Consider the broader impact of your changes
-- **Be helpful, honest, and harmless**: Communicate clearly and avoid harm
+- Well-documented and tested
-- **Do the simple thing that works**: Focus on practical, effective solutions
+- Focused on practical, effective solutions
-- **Put the mission first**: Ensure changes serve our core purpose
+- Clear and maintainable

 ## 📞 Support